 If you’re overweight, take steps to lose weight.
 Extra body fat increases the risk of autoimmune disease.
 Follow the principles found in The Power of 4 and Fat Loss Revolution.

-Identify your personal nutrient deficiencies through a functional blood chemistry analysis, take basic nutrient support and supplement with high-quality nutrients only.
+Identify your personal nutrient deficiencies through a functional blood chemistry analysis or micronutrient test.
+Balance body chemistry with basic nutrient support and supplement with high-quality nutrients only.

 Move your body every day.
 Engage in resistance training at least 2x per week that works the major muscle groups.
 Balance sympathetic activities with parasympathetic activities.
 Follow the 12-week program found in Fat Loss Revolution.
 Daily walking outdoors.
 Practice yoga.
 Get out in nature.